 Talks by humanities faculty and graduate students on their current research or recently published books.
 All talks take place on Fridays at noon in the OHC Conference Room, 159 PLC.
 These are free and open to the public.
 Brown-bag lunches are welcome.
 Seating is limited, so early arrival is recommended.

-“Spectacles of the Banal: Staging the Interior in Nabi Art and Fin-de-Siècle Theater.”
+“(Un)veiling the Everyday: Nabi Painting and Symbolist Theater in 1890s Paris.”
 Joyce Cheng, History of Art and Architecture, and 2018–19 OHC Faculty Research Fellow.

 World War One, American Literature, and the Federal State.
 Mark Whalan, English, 2016–17 OHC Faculty Research Fellow.